nadiahpk/nadiahpk.github.io/_posts/2025-11-20-analytic-stationary.md

 In general,
-when the stationary distributions are found analytically, the evolutionary component of the model can predict quite different strategy frequencies (Fig. 4).
+when the stationary distributions are found analytically, the evolutionary component of the model can predict quite different strategy proportions (Fig. 4).
 This also means that any conclusions we reach about which strategies are favoured by natural selection can depend on the method used.

 {%
     include figure.html
     src="/wp-content/uploads/2025/11/compare_analytic_approx.png"
     caption="**Figure 4**.
-Comparing the strategy frequency distribution at the evolutionary steady state when the analytic and approximate methods are used.
-Only the top 12 most frequent strategies are shown.
+Comparing the evolutionary steady state when the analytic and approximate methods are used.
+Only the top 12 strategies are shown.
 Strategies are grouped into payoff-equivalent pairs, where a hyphen indicates that either cooperate or defect can be played."
 %}

 The underlying principle to the analytic solution is illustrated in Example 1 below.
-Example 1 describes a somewhat different Markov-chain scenario to the type they modelled, which I chose for its clarity.
+Example 1 describes a somewhat different Markov chain scenario from the type they modelled, which I chose for its clarity.
 The section below works through a real example from their model, both by hand and in Python using [SymPy](https://www.sympy.org/en/index.html).